dhbaird/rules_foreign_cc_jobserver/README.md

 https://github.com/bazelbuild/rules_foreign_cc/issues/329  Parallel build support

-At some point, Bazel may provide a jobserver of its own, or other means of enabling this capability, and then you won't need rules_foreign_cc_jobserver anymore.
+At some point, we may hope Bazel may provide a jobserver of its own, or other means of enabling parallel Make builds, and then you won't need rules_foreign_cc_jobserver anymore.
 But in the mean time, this may help!

 # How Does It Work?